mvolkmann/blog/src/NeovimPlugins.md

 This should display "Hello, World!" in the message area at the bottom.

+I configured the key mapping <leader>x to write and source the current buffer.
+This is useful when developing a Neovim plugin.

+## Auto Commands

+Read ":help autocmd"

 ## autorun Example

 See an example Neovim plugin in {% aTargetBlank